-I am constantly attending trainings on topics related to Yoga and medical conditions.
+- What education and/or training do you have that relates to your work?I am constantly attending trainings on topics related to Yoga and medical conditions.
 I also research specific medical conditions when they are brought to me by my students.
 I also read continiously on new approaches to teaching Yoga and adaptations to poses where appropriate.

-I had a frozen shoulder due to stress when my doctor suggested Yoga.
+- How did you get started doing this type of work?I had a frozen shoulder due to stress when my doctor suggested Yoga.
 I was never a person who worked out or paid much attention to my body - and it showed.
 But I was in so much pain that I was ready to try it - and over time I fell in love with the practice.
 I had been practicing Yoga for over 10 years when a good friend asked if I would teach her and her husband because of his pain caused by Osteoarthritis.
 We did Yoga together twice a week for a year when they strongly suggested I teach others.
 It has been a long journey to where I am now, but the driving motive has always been sharing with others how Yoga can change your future for the better.

-I teach multiple group classes in Friendswood and Webster each week.
+- What types of customers have you worked with?I teach multiple group classes in Friendswood and Webster each week.
 I also work privately with students if they prefer.
 I provide Yoga Therapy for those who are dealing with health issues such as cancer, sciatica, chronic pain etc. I also offer workshops on many topics such as torn rotator cuff injury, meditation and stress management.